phalt/blog/content/post/a-new-job-in-tech.md

 ## Complete a small programming task

-Some blog posts have recommended just this one point: ship some code on your first day.
+Some blog posts have recommended this one point: ship some code on your first day.
 I guess the intention is to help you understand the procedure for shipping code.
 Learning how the team tests, reviews code, and ships it is definitely valuable.
 But I don't think it needs to be the absolute first thing you do.

 **I recommend taking on a small programming task in your first week**.